How To Choose A Bank For Your Small Business: 4 Steps To Follow

 Here are the most common types of business bank accounts.

 Business and personal checking accounts function very similarly, but unless you’re a sole proprietor just starting out, you don’t want to use your personal bank account for business.
 Separating your personal and business finances gives you many important fiscal and legal benefits while helping to reduce your likelihood of facing an IRS audit.
+Read more about the reasons you need a business bank account.

 A business savings account closely resembles a personal savings account.
 Most business owners shouldn’t use their personal savings accounts for business purposes for the same reasons listed above.

 Keeping funds in your business savings account is a convenient way to store funds in the short term.
-And if your banking provider offers high-yield business savings accounts, you can actually benefit from today’s rising interest rates.
-The top high-yield business savings accounts offer an APY of 2%-4% and up.

 Certificates of deposit (CDs) are unique savings accounts into which you store money for a predetermined amount of time.
 In exchange for relinquishing control of your funds for the full length of the term, you’ll earn higher interest rates than you would with ordinary savings accounts that let you make withdrawals whenever you wish.